Prospective Post-Bac FAQs

 I am unable to obtain clinical experiences before applying to the PBPM program.
 Will this disqualify me from acceptance?

-We understand that the COVID-19 pandemic prohibits volunteering or shadowing in clinical settings.
-The Admissions Committee looks for other examples of activities that demonstrate your interest in helping others and other traits of character important for a healthcare provider.
+The Admissions Committee looks for examples of activities that demonstrate your interest in helping others and other traits of character important for a healthcare provider.
+While clinical experiences are preferred, they are not required.
+Clinical experience opportunities will be available during the postbac program.

 If you would like to enroll into one course please see the following program: https://uadmissions.georgetown.edu/applying/visiting-students/#